 You should have several spare pairs of claws so you always have them with you and you have some for friends.
 Make a bunch and give them away.
 Sooner or later you will save someone’s life, most likely your own.
-(I sailed my iceboat into a very rotton pressure ridge the day I made my first pair of claws...much more luck than sense).
+(I sailed my iceboat into a loose plate pressure ridge the day I made my first pair of claws...much more luck than sense).

 The Swedish claws are designed to be worn close around your neck so they are where you can find them quickly when you are in the water.
-It is recommended that you keep the neck strap short so they don't come over your head when you fall in.
+It is recommended that you keep the neck strap short to reduce the risk that they could come over your head when you fall in.
 The Swedes have a large skating population and they analyse accident details.
 They use this to develop well designed safety equipment.
-The ease of access of the Swedish claws also means they can be bumped out of their holder once in a while.
+The ease of deployment of the Swedish claws also means they can be bumped out of their holder once in a while.
 For people on foot or skates that seems to me to be a minor liability for what is a very good design.
 For sailors managing a mainsheet, this could be a problem so another design may be better.

 There are two commercial designs available in local fishing stores and on the web.
 One type has retractable claw covers that are designed to be worn with the lanyard through your coat sleeves and the claws hanging out the ends of the sleeves a little bit.
 That makes them easily available in the water.
 They sink in water.
 If you carry them in a pocket the lanyard should be tied off to you.
 Some of these have a spiral plastic lanyard.